The 5th V Chart Awards: Collaboration Partners

 Hunan Broadcasting System, Dragon TV, Sohu TV, KpopStars, Baidu, Miaopai by MeituPic and more.

 Voting

 On February 24, nominees for the "Favourite Artist of the Year" were announced.
 On March 7, the first phase of the "Favourite Artist of the Year" series of polls began.
 A complete list of the winners was published on the official website on the following day after the award ceremony ended.

 Winners and nominees

 Awards in white are major awards.

 Performances

 Controversies

 The award night falls in conjunction with EXO's five year anniversary.
 Due to time restraints, EXO only performed two out of the initially planned four songs which brought displeasure to the crowds.
 At the last 20 minutes of voting for the "Most Popular Artist Of The Night" award, girl group ATF had an abrupt spike of votes, turning the tables on EXO which caused much disorder among the audience present.

+In April 2023, Yinyuetai posted an apology letter to EXO and EXO-Ls for rigging EXO’s awards.